2021 - 2022 School Year Spending Plan

 ARP $3,146,092 CRRSA $1,399,830

-In July, we shared an announcement that the district is scheduled to receive federal funding through the American Rescue Plan (ARP) and the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
-In total the district will be receiving $4,545,922 that must be budgeted over the next two to three years.
+In July of 2021, we shared an announcement that the district was to receive federal funding through the American Rescue Plan (ARP) and the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
+In total the district will be receiving $4,545,922 that must be budgeted over the course of the grant period.

 We asked the public to provide input about perceived needs and priorities through a survey.
 A summary of the results of the survey can be found in the attachment below.
 Using the results of this survey, and public input through Board of Education public comment sessions, the district leadership team developed a spending plan based on the feedback from stakeholders.